Thursday, November 19, 2015

 “I brought this idea to the President last night and he is very receptive to the idea,” Gazmin told senators.

 Multiply, the biggest foreign investor in Pasig closed last May 6, 2013, and ceased all business operations on May 31, 2013, along with the official online channels for the site had been removed along with all its content, including its YouTube, Twitter, Facebook, and Instagram accounts, after years of financial and managerial turmoil and following a failed bid to reinvent itself from being a social networking site to a vibrant e-commerce destination in Southeast Asia and declared bankruptcy last Nov.
-10. The firm owes about $600 million to five of the country’s biggest banks, Rizal Commercial Banking Corp., Land Bank of the Philippines, Metropolitan Bank and Trust Corp., Bank of the Philippine Islands, and Banco de Oro Universal Bank.
+10. The firm owes about $600 million to five of the country’s biggest banks, Rizal Commercial Banking Corp., Land Bank of the Philippines, Metropolitan Bank and Trust Company, Bank of the Philippine Islands, and Banco de Oro Universal Bank.

 At that time, the website's social networking portion had a network of 18 million users.
 Liquidity problems, however, affected earnings.
 Sales declined from their peak of P20 billion in 2013 to just about P5 billion in 2017.